voyagermesh/voyager/docs/reference/voyager_run.md

       --master string                         The address of the Kubernetes API server (overrides any value in kubeconfig) --operator-service string               Name of service used to expose voyager operator (default "voyager-operator") --rbac                                  Enable RBAC for operator & offshoot Kubernetes objects --resync-period duration                If non-zero, will re-list this often.
-Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 30s)
+Otherwise, re-list will be delayed aslong as possible (until the upstream source closes the watch or times out. (default 5m0s)
 ```

 ### Options inherited from parent commands

 ```
-      --alsologtostderr                  log to standard error as well as files --analytics                        Send analytical events to Google Guard (default true) --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files
+      --alsologtostderr                  log to standard error as well as files --analytics                        Send analytical events to Google Analytics (default true) --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files